 that mechanism for learning to regulate behavior so we can live communally, is universal.
 In its mild form, that feeling of shame is nature's way of

-insuring that humans learn to live with other humans and follow the rules of the tribe.
-You might even think of it as the beginning of the voice of
+insuring that young humans learn to live with other humans and follow the rules of the tribe.
+You might even think of it as the beginning of the voice

-So there is nothing wrong with this instinctive response to correction that happens inside all children -- IF the child is then reassured rather than punished.
+So there is nothing wrong with this instinctive response to correction that happens inside all children -- IF -- and it's a big "IF" -- the child is then

 Watch what happens next, as the three year old's mother or father intervenes.
 They gently scoop the child into their arms and smile reassuringly.
 They

-take him out of the hut and look at his bug.
+take him out of the hut and admire his bug.
 They explain that the adults are too focused on their concerns at the moment to be interrupted, and suggest

 that maybe he can show his grandfather later.
 If they think the child can handle it, they might suggest that he make a repair to the adults, simply